Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/SynchronizedRef"

-Re-exports all named exports from the "effect/SynchronizedRef" module as "SynchronizedRef".
+Re-exports all named exports from the "effect/SynchronizedRef" module as `SynchronizedRef`.

 **Signature**